KoteGotiashvili/Predicting-Car-Parts-Using-PyTorch/README.md

 ![Alt text](explainer.jpg)

 Introduction:
 This project aims to classify different parts of cars using Convolutional Neural Networks (CNN).
-With the help of Kaggle dataset, we'll train our model to recognize 50 distinct car parts.
+With the help of the Kaggle dataset, we'll train our model to recognize 50 distinct car parts.

 Architecture Overview:
 The architecture of our CNN model consists of two main blocks.
 These blocks are designed to extract features from the input images and learn the patterns associated with each car part.
 After training for 100 epochs, the model is expected to achieve an accuracy ranging from 70% to over 90%.